Piwars 2020 Designs

 For power, I intend to use a DFRobot LiPo boost module.
 The LiPo boost module has charging and power handling for the LiIon batteries and was sitting in my cupboard for a while.
 I’m not sure how I feel about the motors sharing the actual power rail for the Pi, but it could work.
-The DFRobot module can handle 2.5a - which may be a bit short for the motors and the pi.
+The DFRobot module can handle 2.5a which may be a bit low for the motors and the pi.

 I have quite a few motor controller options, based on what I already have in stock:

 The Pimoroni Explorer Hat Pro brings out the I2C pins, and 5v tolerant pins for connecting things like the motor encoders too.
 It uses a breadboard for connections, which have a habit of coming loose at inopportune moments.
 I may put some soldered connections and JST type connectors in there once the wiring is finalised.
 The spec for this hat is 200ma per motor channel, enough for the motors running, but not up to much when stalled.
 I’m not sure how it will cope on slopes or pushing, which will need some testing.
 The Explorer Hat doesn’t have a slot for the camera cable which could be an issue.
 The capacitive touch has no function here.